ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/story-interactive.md

 ## Import scripts

-It's important when creating the stories to import the script by adding the following line:
+Start by importing the script in the head of your document:

 ```html
 <script async custom-element="amp-story-interactive" src="https://cdn.ampproject.org/v0/amp-story-interactive-0.1.js"></script>